armlesswunder/accFlutter/README.md

 Load a backup of your checklist data.

 Backups only attempt to check items, it will never erase items you have checked.
 It is safe to rename the file to whatever you want.

-If you want to import data from android (legacy) acc, you will need to use an external tool like sqlite browser on desktop then export data to mobile apps if you want.

 In general: Execute the entire file (minus the header if applicable) and write changes.
 Don't ask me how to use any external applications, I'm not your personal tech support guy.